launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/04-recover-from-failures/assignment.md

 Adding a Shopping Cart
 ===

-Rather than building a shopping cart on our own, we want to consume a cloud hosted payment service.
-Let's get started!
+Instead of building our own shopping cart, let's use an existing framework.
+This will make it very easy to implement and maintain.

-We'll create a new flag to handle our new billing user interface:
+Let's start by creating a new flag to handle our new billing user interface:

 1. From the left-hand navigation menu, click **Feature Flags**
 1. Click the **Create flag** button in the upper right-hand corner